Turboatom

+Ukrainian Energy Machines Joint Stock Company "Turboatom", commonly known as just Turboatom (Турбоатом), is a state enterprise responsible for power engineering in Ukraine.
+The company specializes in the production and maintenance of steam and other turbines for thermal power stations; nuclear power plants and cogeneration plants; hydraulic turbines for hydroelectric power stations and pumped storage power plants; gas turbines and combined cycle turbines for thermal power plants; and other power equipment.

+Turboatom is among the top ten turbine construction companies in the world, amongst other major companies such as General Electric, Siemens, Alstom, JSC Power Machines, Andritz Hydro, and Voith.

 History

 1929–1940 Foundation and commissioning

 On 1 May 1932, the first stage of the turbogenerator plant was commissioned.
 Its design capacity was consistent with production of 1.5 million kW per year of steam turbines.
 Four workshops were put into service: blade, tool, workshop of different parts and workshop of discs and diaphragms.